Equalities Statement and School Profile

 Our community is predominately white British but we also serve pupils and their families from other backgrounds.
 Alongside our commitment to valuing the cultural inheritance of all the pupils in the school, the lack of diversity in our immediate area highlights the need to develop our pupils understanding and appreciation of equality and diversity in both the school and wider British society.

-Through our PSHE, RE and assembles, we ensure our pupils consider and value diversity and celebrate different cultural inheritances, even if they have little direct experience of them.
+Through our PSHE, RE and assemblies, we ensure our pupils consider and value diversity and celebrate different cultural inheritances, even if they have little direct experience of them.
 Pupils are taught to respect and celebrate difference and understand that everyone, regardless of race, gender, sexuality or disability has equal value.

 Staff model respect and understanding in all their dealings within school.
 Empathy and care for others are part of our core values.

 We carefully monitor the progress of pupils who fall into particular groupings (for example pupil premium grant, ethnic group, gender, special educational needs, English as an additional language) and put in place strategies within and outside of the class to minimise any gaps in educational achievement in comparison with other pupils, both within the school and nationally.

 Our School Profile 2020/21:

-Furneux Pelham CE Primary School currently has 113 on roll with 54% boys and 46% girls.
+Furneux Pelham CE Primary School currently has 105 on roll with 56% boys and 44% girls.
 Pupil mobility is generally low reflecting the stable community that our school serves.
-The large majority of pupils are of white British origin, with 6% from minority ethnic groups.
-The number of children eligible for the pupil premium grant is low at 4% as is the number of children with English as an additional language at 6%.
-15% of our of children are on the special educational needs register.
+The large majority of pupils are of white British origin, with 4% from minority ethnic groups.
+The number of children eligible for the pupil premium grant is low at 5% as is the number of children with English as an additional language at 4%.
+Twelve percent of our of children are on the special educational needs register.
 Attendance is high at 97%.

 Our school council and eco-council are made up from a mixture of year two to year six children and have a mixture of boys and girls.
 The children in years 2, 3 and 4 are elected annually by their peer group whilst the older children take part in whole school hustings and elections.